 On December 29th, Tropical Storm Usman began to make landfall in the Philippines.
 The storm slowly moved across the centre of the country throughout the rest of the month bringing heavy rains with it.
 Since then, the heavy rainfall has triggered flooding and landslides.
 An estimated 190,000 people have been displaced from their homes due to this storm.
 Homes have been destroyed, villages have been submerged, and lives have been taken.

 The storm was the deadliest weather disaster in the Philippines in 2018, following Typhoon Mangkhut in September.

-ShelterBox Response Teams are in country to help families that would otherwise be left behind.
+ShelterBox Response Teams arrived to help families that would otherwise be left behind.
 Lope de Vega in the northern Samar region has seen districts submerged by water, and mountainous areas where homes have been washed away from the flooding.
-These are the areas your aid is supporting – remote, hard to reach communities, where families need your support.
+These are the areas your aid supported – remote, hard to reach communities, where families needed your help.

 UPDATES FROM THE FIELD